arahi7860/-intro-express-routes-controllers/README.md

 Requests always have these three parts:

 1. Request line (including the URL and the HTTP Method)

+- We will refer to the _path_ and _method_ of a request throughout the lesson.

 2. Request header (additional information about the request and what we expect in the response)
 3. Body message (optional - things like form data)